siriusnottin/devserver/README.md

 The settings that I use to setup my VM.
 If a setting is not listed here, it's the default value.

-- OS: Ubuntu 22 LTS (no GUI)
+- OS: Ubuntu Server 22.04 LTS
-- 4 CPUs (Host passthrough)
+- 2 CPUs (Host passthrough)
-- 12Go RAM
+- 4Go RAM
 - BIOS: SeaBIOS
 - vDisk size: 10G (my files are on a share bellow)
 - Shares